JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 end
 ```

 This example trains a 100 layer parametrized circuit (4816 parameters) to find the ground state of a 16 site heisenberg model.
-The engine can also be integrated with general AD framework such as [Zygote](https://github.com/FluxML/Zygote.jl) seamlessly, e.g, in this in this [gate learning example](https://github.com/QuantumBFS/QuAlgorithmZoo.jl/blob/v0.1.0/examples/PortZygote/gate\_learning.jl), we use differentiable programming to find the decomposition of a given unitary.
+The engine can also be integrated with general AD framework such as [Zygote](https://github.com/FluxML/Zygote.jl) seamlessly, e.g, in our [gate learning example](https://github.com/QuantumBFS/QuAlgorithmZoo.jl/blob/v0.1.0/examples/PortZygote/gate\_learning.jl), we use differentiable programming to find the decomposition of a given unitary.
+You can find more in our [tutorial](http://tutorials.yaoquantum.org/dev/) and [Quantum Algorithm Zoo](https://github.com/QuantumBFS/QuAlgorithmZoo.jl).

 ### Extensible
 As new research ideas keep emerging every day and every hour.
 Even the field quantum software itself grows rapidly.
 We want a framework that is flexible enough for researchers and developers to extend it at any level for any possible type of research.